ItsRDz/GameHub/README.md

 # Game Hub
-A conceptual web application that pertains to gaming-related content such as news and reviews that utilizes PHP and SQL to help manage the website's content and user data.
+A conceptual gaming-related web application which utilizes PHP and SQL to implement a database that helps manage the website's content and user data.
 <br />
 (Language(s) used: HTML, CSS, SQL, PHP)